apache/iceberg/format/spec.md

 Any struct, including a top-level schema, can evolve through deleting fields, adding new fields, renaming existing fields, reordering existing fields, or promoting a primitive using the valid type promotions.
 Adding a new field assigns a new ID for that field and for any nested fields.
 Renaming an existing field must change the name, but not the field ID.
 Deleting a field removes it from the current schema.
 Field deletion cannot be rolled back unless the field was nullable or if the current snapshot has not changed.

 Grouping a subset of a struct’s fields into a nested struct is **not** allowed, nor is moving fields from a nested struct into its immediate parent struct (`struct<a, b, c> ↔ struct<a, struct<b, c>>`).
 Evolving primitive types to structs is **not** allowed, nor is evolving a single-field struct to a primitive (`map<string, int> ↔ map<string, struct<int>>`).

+Struct evolution requires the following rules for default values:
+* The `initial-default` must be set when a field is added and cannot change
+* The `write-default` must be set when a field is added and may change
+* When a required field is added, both defaults must be set to a non-null value
+* When an optional field is added, the defaults may be null and should be explicitly set
+* When a new field is added to a struct with a default value, the default should be updated to include the new field's default
+* If a field value is missing from a struct's `initial-default`, the field's `initial-default` must be used for the field
+* If a field value is missing from a struct's `write-default`, the field's `write-default` must be used for the field

 #### Column Projection